natedehorn/stov/README.md

 ## Usage

-` stov [search] `

 Using stov is very easy.
 In the Chrome search bar, type ` stov` followed by a space or tab, and then enter your search criteria.

+` stov [search] `

+Ex: `stov java ppl help me`

+You can also search with tags by putting the tag in square brackets.

+Ex: `stov [c++] omg help plz`